TheArctesian/coalas/README.md

 ## Thanks

-Thanks to @Stelercus for the name
+Thanks to @Stelercus for the name, had to change it to `coalas` instead of `koalas` because `koalas` wass already taken

 ## Info